Ars-Digitale/java-21-study-guide/docs/module-04/inheritance.md

 }
 ```

+> [!NOTE]
-Although an abstract class cannot be instantiated, its constructors are still called when creating instances of concrete subclasses.
+> - Although an abstract class cannot be instantiated, its constructors are still called when creating instances of concrete subclasses.

-The chain always starts from the top of the hierarchy and moves down.
+> - The chain always starts from the top of the hierarchy and moves down.

 ### 13.3 Creating Immutable Objects